MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-container-v1.md

 **`slotName`** - **Slot**<br>
 `string`.
 Required when `deployToSlotOrASE = true`.
 Default value: `production`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enters or selects an existing Slot other than the Production slot.
+Enters or selects an existing slot other than the Production slot.
 <!-- :::editable-content-end::: -->
 <br>